MJ-minjung/MJ-minjung.github.io/content/authors/admin/_index.md

     url:

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include
+bio: I am currently pursuing a Ph.D. at Yonsei University (MVP-Lab), specializing in computer vision.
+I am supported by LG Electronics' research scholarship.

 # Interests to show in About widget
-interests:
+# interests:
-  -
-  -
-  -
+#  -

 # Education to show in About widget
 education: